This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 // msvc => void __cdecl print_fn<int>(void)

-Specifically, when the template parameter is an enum constant, the name of the enum constant will be output.
+In particular, when the template parameter is an enum constant, the name of the enum constant will be output.

 template <auto T>